SegFault0x0/frontend-nanodegree-neighborhood-map/README.md

 Clicking on an item in the list (located at the left of the screen) will render the same results.

->Note: Click the list item or marker a second time to end the animation.

 ### Filtering
 Click in the "Filter..." text box, start typing the name of one of the items in the list, and watch the markers disappear!
 Markers are dynamically filtered on